Make a clear commitment to quitting

 Understand why you’re quitting

-• What is the impact of smoking on my health?
+• What impact does smoking have on my health?

-• If I keep smoking, what will happen to me and my family?
+• If I keep smoking, what could happen to me and my family?

 Learn to manage your triggers and cravings